NinaKong/Image-Overlay-jQuery/README.md

 # Image-Overlay-jQuery
-Image overlay jQuery, which provide the overlay function to you when hover the image.
+Image overlay jQuery, which provide the overlay function when hover the image.

 #Demo
 A demo can be found at 'index.html' in this repository.